Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ---

-### Grab your chains requirements before starting
+### Grab your chain's requirements before starting

-Things you should question is:
+Questions that you should have answers for:

 - *Is my chain going to transfer just the native token?
-Is my chain going to receive several assets?*
+Is my chain going to receive several other kinds of assets?*

-- *Is my chain going to allow the free execution?
-Maybe for some parachains/relay chain?*
+- *Is my chain going to allow free execution?
+Maybe only limited to some parachains/relay chain?*

 - *Is my chain a 20 byte account chain? a 32 byte account chain?*